Lower Limb Tendinopathy Course

 This practical course will cover every aspect of lower limb tendon assessment including differential diagnosis, as well as complete rehabilitation.
-It is critical we are evidence based but not recipe driven – come and learn how to tailor a program for every patient you see.
+It is critical we are evidence-based but not recipe-driven – come and learn how to tailor a program for every patient you see.
 You can enroll in the course here

-Ebonie Rio has worked alongside Jill Cook, Lorimer Moseley, Craig Purdam and Sean Docking, who have all been responsible for some ground-breaking research in the areas of pain and tendinopathy.
+Ebonie has worked and researched alongside Jill Cook, Lorimer Moseley, Craig Purdam, and Sean Docking, who have all been responsible for some ground-breaking research in the areas of pain and tendinopathy.

 This course will give you the skills and confidence to;

 - Diagnose lower limb tendinopathy and differentiate other conditions that alter your treatment path

 - Complete a thorough subjective assessment of your patient including relevant co-morbidities, when to refer on, how to recognise and celebrate pink flags!